Bouillargues

 Bouillargues (/fr/; Bolhargues) is a commune in the Gard department in southern France.
 It includes the hamlets of Garons, Caissargues and Rodilhan.
-It is situated to the southeast and close to the city of Nimes and in 2013 it had just over 6,000 residents.
+It is situated to the southeast and close to the city of Nimes and in 2023 it had just over 6,000 residents.

 Geography

 Bouillargues is located just southeast of the city of Nimes, at the northern edge of the Camargue and between two major highways, the N113 and the RD 135.
 The centre of Nimes is 7.6 km away, the airport is 3.4 km to the south, Montpellier is 59 km away, Avignon 54 km, Marseille 117 km and Paris 717 km.
 The climate in Bouillargues is hot in summer and mild in winter.
 As of January 2013, there were just over 6,000 inhabitants of the town.
 The area was renowned for its production of grain.

 History

 The suffix "-argues", common in the south of France, suggests that the town of Bouillargues has been in existence since antiquity.
 Originally called "Buliancius" after Bublius who owned property there, it was known as Bouillargues in 1706.
 In 1182, there was already a community consisting of four farms or estates.
 The sixteenth century saw turbulent times in the area during the French wars of religion.
 The Catholics revolted in 1572 and the town changed hands several times, with the church being destroyed and then rebuilt.
 In 1654, the Huguenots built a temple but this was ordered to be demolished in 1663.
 By 1737, Joseph de Louet, Baron de Manduel had subjugated the village and his place was later taken by François Hercule Massip.
 In 1790, Bouillargues became a commune, and later the hamlets of Garons, Caissargues and Rodilhan were annexed.
+The commune of Rodilhan was created in 1961 from part of the commune of Bouillargues.